Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Performance

-where $\lambda$ is the wavelength of our \xray source, we calculate that the converging beam causes a divergence of about $\qty{0.43}{nm^{-1}}$.
-This is the dominant source of angular resolution loss in MAXIMA.
+The effect of beam divergence on $q$-space resolution, represented as a top-hat function for simplicity, can be found from the definition of the magnitude of the scattering vector, where $\Delta Q$ is the angular broadening, $\lambda$ is the \xray source wavelength, $\theta$ is the diffraction angle, and $d\theta$ is the convergence angle.
+The range of $\Delta Q$ caused by beam divergence at different positions on the detector is plotted in Fig.~\ref{fig:beam divergence}(b).

-A second consideration is the influence of sample thickness and beam size.
-As shown in Fig.~\ref{fig:thickness broadening}, \xrays scattering from different regions of the scattering volume illuminated by \xrays will strike a fixed point on the detector at different angles.
+A second contribution to instrumental comes from the effect of sample thickness and beam size.
+As shown in Fig.~\ref{fig:thickness broadening}(a), \xrays scattering from different regions of the scattering volume will strike a fixed point on the detector at different angles.
+This angular resolution is given by